MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-templates-list.md

 **In this article:** View the comprehensive list of **templates** available for creating assessments in Compliance Manager.

 > [!IMPORTANT]
 > The assessment templates that are available to your organization depend on your licensing agreement.
-[Review the details](compliance-manager-templates.md#template-availability-and-licensing).
+[Review details](compliance-manager-templates.md#template-availability-and-licensing).

 ## Overview